AzamAzis/odin-recipes/README.md

 # odin-recipes

 This project is my first Odin Project "Recipes".
-Once I completed this project, I will have demonstrated my HTML skill.
+Once I completed this project, I will have demonstrated my HTML and CSS skill.